jazzy5006/life-os/README.md

 ## ✨ Day Builder

 Open via **Build My Day** on the Home tab.
 Saved task library + freeform add + Brain Dump → Day queue.
 Generates a time-blocked agenda on the Home dashboard.

+**Incremental building (added 2026-07-18):** build the whole day at once, or one/a few tasks at a time and come back later.
+- Once a plan exists, the Home button becomes **➕ Add to My Day** and the modal switches to "Add to Timeline" mode — new tasks append after the current plan (start time pre-fills to the later of the last block's end or now, and never overlaps existing blocks).
+- Every agenda block has a ✕ to remove it individually throughout the day; remaining blocks keep their times (no reflow).
+Removing the last block clears the plan.
+- All add/remove changes persist across reloads and sync via the personal Gist, same as before.

 ---